 At UCAB, students and professors can strengthen their knowledge of english and other foreign languages in the Centro para el Desarrollo de Lenguas Extranjeras (CDLE).

-If you want more information, feel free to approach its office, located on the 1st. floor of Postgraduate Building, in UCAB, Montalbán.
-Yo can also call the phone number 0212-407.6171.
+If you want more information, feel free to approach its office, located on Classroom Building (Module 1, 5st. floor), UCAB, Montalbán.
+Yo can also call the phone number 0212-407.4111.